opengov-lab/opengov-lab.github.io/docs/blog/posts/20250926-floris-bos-paper-award/floris-bos-best-paper.md

 <!-- more -->

-His paper, based on his thesis was co-authored with Marc van Opijnen (Logius, [KOOP](https://www.koopoverheid.nl/)) and [Maarten Marx](https://www.opengov.nl/team/#maarten-marx) (who received the award in Tampere on Floris' behalf) and was carried out at the ICAI OpenGov Lab.
+His paper, based on his thesis was co-authored with Marc van Opijnen (Logius, [KOOP](https://www.koopoverheid.nl/)) and [Maarten Marx](https://www.opengov.nl/team/#maarten-marx) (who received the award in Tampere on Floris' behalf) and was carried out at KOOP and the ICAI OpenGov Lab.